 What are the visitor restrictions?

 To continue to protect the health and safety those at our facilities, we are asking that our patients not have any guests or visitors on our campuses whenever possible.
 We understand that there are some instances when healthy essential visitors need to be allowed.
 We may allow visitors in the follow instances:

-One healthy visitor per day may be allowed:
+Two healthy visitors (18 and over) per day may be allowed:

 - All patients and visitors must be screened for respiratory illness.